fsprojects/fsharp-language-server/README.md

 The implementation is a thin wrapper around [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/) and is heavily focused on performance.
 For example, autocompleting in medium-sized file in F# Language Server (left) and Ionide (right):

 ![Autocomplete warm](videos/LSP-vs-Ionide-Warm.gif)

 # Contributing

 Please do!

 Any help is very much appreciated, issues, PR's, even just asking a question about how something works.
-I'm happy to help and be helped
+I'm happy to help and be helped.

 ## Building

 Run :